 BCI annually honors industry thought leader, Sally Breidegam Miksiewicz, by presenting one company with the Sally Breidegam Miksiewicz Innovation Award.
 The Innovation Award celebrates innovation in equipment, processes, services and products that advance the lead battery industry.

-BCI is now accepting submissions for the 2017 Sally Breidegam Miksiewicz Innovation Award.
+Submissions for the 2017 Sally Breidegam Miksiewicz Innovation Award are now closed.

 Each submission will be evaluated on the following criteria:

 Sustainability - How does your submission show environmental stewardship and /or innovative recyclability?
 Provide tangible aspirations, goals and objectives in helping to create a greener tomorrow.

 Safety - Does your submission show product or process stability and the ability to be safely commercialized?
 Demonstrate a clear commitment to the best interest of the general public and industry from a safety standpoint.

 Cost - Can the submission be easily commercialized, provide cost-optimized advantages and be an affordable alternative to existing technologies and processes?

 Performance - Does the submission meet or exceed the needs for application and industry requirements?
 Show how it meets its intended key objectives, goals and benefits as well as other outstanding attributes.